algosup/2022-2023-project-5-algorithmics-Team-2/Documents/Technical_Specifications.md

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/solar.png)

-Return the total quantity of a tank, that have multiple wines in it.
+Return if the quantity of wine in a tank is too big, too small or perfect for the capacity of the tank.
 The parameter "total" is the array of the wines' capacity.

 ```cs